teozern1/tp/docs/UserGuide.md

 Deletes a tutorial with a specific tutorial name to a given module.
 Will give an error message if the module given has not been made, or if the tutorial does not exist.

+:exclamation: Doing this removes the tutorial from everyone in the address book.

 Format: `deleteTutorial tn/TUTORIAL_NAME m/MODULE_NAME`

 Example: `deleteTutorial tn/c12 m/CS2103T` removes a tutorial with name T12 belonging to module CS2103T, if module CS2103T exists and the tutorial already exists.

-### Adds a student to stated Tutorial: `addToTutorial`
+### Adds a person to stated Tutorial: `addToTutorial`

-Add a new student to the stated tutorial’s student list.
+Adds a given user to the stated tutorial.
+The index refers to the position of the given person as displayed in the GUI and **must be a positive integer** 1, 2, 3.
 Fails if the index is not valid.
-Fails and gives an error message if the student already has a tutorial.

 Format: `addToTutorial INDEX m/MODULE_NAME tn/TUTORIAL_NAME`

 Example: `addToTutorial 1 m/CS2103T tn/T11`

-### Removes a student from stated Tutorial: `removeFromTutorial`
+### Removes a person from stated Tutorial: `removeFromTutorial`

-Removes a student from the stated tutorial’s student list.
+Removes a given person from the stated tutorial.
+The index refers to the position of the given person as displayed in the GUI and **must be a positive integer** 1, 2, 3.
 Fails if the index is not valid.

 Format: `removeFromTutorial INDEX m/MODULE_NAME tn/TUTORIAL_NAME`